keithfrancisb/Joogle/README.md

 3. Clone this repository.
 4. Navigate to the project folder.
 5. Setup the `Rails` project by typing in the terminal `bundle install`.
-6. Install `Node` dependencies by typing in the terminal `npm install`
+6. Install `Node` dependencies by typing in the terminal `npm install`.
 7. Setup the Postgres database by typing in the terminal `bundle exec rails db:setup`.
 This creates the database, sets up the tables, and seeds the database.
 8. To run the full-stack app through the localhost (port 3000), type in the terminal `bundle exec rails server` to run the server needed and `npm start` to run webpack for the front end.